PowerPivot for Excel

 Utilizing the full capabilities of the PowerPivot for Excel requires that you have the 64-bit edition of Excel 2010.
 On the Windows platform, a 64-bit operating system and client application provides more addressable memory so that you can build workbooks that contain millions of rows of data.
-For more information about workstation requirements, see Hardware and Software Requirements (PowerPivot for SharePoint and Reporting Services in SharePoint Mode).
+For more information about workstation requirements, see Hardware and Software Requirements (PowerPivot for SharePoint).

-PowerPivot for Excel includes the Analysis Services xVelocity in-memory analytics engine (VertiPaq) that runs in-process in Excel.
+PowerPivot for Excel includes the Analysis Services VertiPaq engine that runs in-process in Excel.
 The client application uses AMO and ADOMD.NET, which in turn use the Analysis Services OLE DB provider, to connect to and query PowerPivot data within the workbook.

-On the workstation, the Analysis Services xVelocity engine issues queries and receives data from a variety of data sources, including relational or multidimensional databases, documents, public data stores, or Web services.
-During data import and client-side data refresh, all data access to external sources is through the Analysis Services xVelocity engine that runs inside the Excel process.
+On the workstation, the Analysis Services VertiPaq engine issues queries and receives data from a variety of data sources, including relational or multidimensional databases, documents, public data stores, or Web services.
+During data import and client-side data refresh, all data access to external sources is through the Analysis Services VertiPaq engine that runs inside the Excel process.